imperva/stepping/README.md

 #### setMonitorReportReleaseTimeout
 This configures Steps to wait X seconds before sending the accumulated statistics about the Steps.
 In the case below all the Steps of the Algo are configured to send the statistics (of the Steps that enabled it explicitly), every 10 seconds.
+In order to receive these events one must configure the receiving Step to 'follow' Subject 'STEPPING_STEPS_STATISTICS_READY'

 ```java
 public AlgoConfig getConfig() {